mitre-attack/car/docs/coverage/index.md

 title: Analytic Coverage Comparison
 ---

-Generated on: March 22, 2021
+Generated on: March 24, 2021

 A cross-walk of CAR, [Sigma](https://github.com/SigmaHQ/sigma), and [Elastic Detection](https://github.com/elastic/detection-rules) rules in terms of their coverage of ATT&CK Techniques and Sub-techniques.
 Note that some analytics may have coverage for multiple techniques, so there is not necessarily a 1:1 correlation between the number of hits in this table for a technique/sub-technique and the number of analytics in each repository.

 * \# CAR: the number of CAR analytics that contain coverage for the technique/sub-technique.
 * \# Sigma: the number of Sigma rules that contain coverage for the technique/sub-technique.
 * \# ES: the number of ES detection rules that contain coverage for the technique/sub-technique.
-* \# Total: the total number of analytics between CAR/Sigma/ES that contain coverage for the technique/sub-technique.
+* \# Total: the total number of analytics between CAR/Sigma/ES that contain coverage for the technique-sub-technique.

 This table is sortable, so feel free to click on any column to sort by its values.
 Clicking on each of the CAR/Sigma/ES results will search the corresponding repository for the analytics that contain coverage for the technique/sub-technique.
 You can also find this data as a CSV file [here](/coverage/analytic_coverage_03_22_2021.csv).